michaelivanov1/copypasters-task-calendar/README.md

 Users will input task name, description, priority of task, color (for calendar view), due date, and difficulty.
 Upon clicking save button the task will be saved to a MongoDB database, and also displayed in the calendar view, along with the task list view.

 Created tasks are editable/deletable.
-Tasks can be marked as complete which will removed them from the calendar/task list view and add them to a "completed tasks" view.
+Tasks can be marked as complete which will remove them from the calendar/task list view and add them to a "completed tasks" view.

 When a user completes a task before its due date they will gain a point. else lose a point.
 A "growth stats" component displays a graph based on the users points.